 “Inner form informs outer form,” says Bethany Lyons, co-founder of Lyons Den Power Yoga in New York City.
 “Inner form is our own story and personal world; it’s our personal self—how we view and see the world and ourselves.
 It shapes what we can and cannot do, and it shapes what we can and cannot say.
 The inner form is the heart and soul of the outer form.”

-Pete Egoscue, co-creator of Sonima’s Elev8d Fitness agrees: “The experts tell you that they know more about you than you do, which is complete nonsense.”
-Egoscue argues that reaching an ideal level of fitness is all about happiness; if you can reach a place of non-judgement and joy, the physical goals will follow.
+Pete Egoscue, an anatomical physiologist since 1978 and creator of the Egoscue Method, agrees: “The experts tell you that they know more about you than you do, which is complete nonsense.”
+Egoscue argues that reaching an ideal level of fitness is all about happiness; if you can reach a place of non-judgment and joy, the physical goals will follow.

 Here are six inner form checks to keep in mind throughout a workout to help you benefit physically, mentally, and spiritually from exercise.